SvenjaHalfter/svenjahalfter.github.io/_pages/about.md

 - Impact of climate change on Arctic and Antarctic ecosystems
 - Ocean data collection and management

+For further information of previous employments and projects, check out my [Linkedin profile](https://www.linkedin.com/in/svenja-halfter-2819a7107/).

 <figure>
   <img src="/assets/images/Infographic_new.png" alt="">